AdamWilsonLabEDU/GEO511_2020/Tasklist.md

 - Datacamp's [_How to Make a Histogram with ggplot_](https://www.datacamp.com/community/tutorials/make-histogram-ggplot2)

 ## Tasks
-- Create a new R script in RStudio
+- Create a new R script in RStudio (File->New File->R Script)
+- Save this file somewhere you will find it later
-- Load the iris dataset with `data(iris)`
+- In your new script, load the iris dataset with `data(iris)`
-- Read the help file for the function that calculates the mean ( you can run `?mean` or use the GUI).
+- Read the help file for the function that calculates the mean (you can run `?mean` or use the GUI).
-- Calculate the mean of the `Petal.Length` field
+- Calculate the mean of the `Petal.Length` field and save it as an object named `petal_length_mean`
-- Plot the distribution of the `Petal.Length` column as a histogram
+- Plot the distribution of the `Petal.Length` column as a histogram (`?hist`)
 - Save the script
 - Click 'Source' in RStudio to run your script from beginning to end
 </div>